JackieDo/Laravel-Dotenv-Editor/README.md

 ### Writing content into a file
 To edit file content, you have two jobs:

-- First is writing content into the buffer
+- First is writing content into the buffer.
-- Second is saving the buffer into the file
+- Second is saving the buffer into the file.

+> Always keep in mind that the contents of the buffer and the dotenv file will not be the same unless you have saved the contents.

 #### Add an empty line into buffer
 **Method syntax:**